cesaralej/medical-django/README.md

-# Your Web App Name
+# Technical Assignment: Dicom + Dynalog Analyzer

 Brief description or tagline about your web app.